nluka/vscode-cpp-hello-world/README.md

 ## Troubleshooting

 - If you get the errors `'g++' is not recognized as an internal or external command, operable program or batch file.` or `'gdb' is not recognized as an internal or external command, operable program or batch file.`, make sure g++ and gdb are added to your PATH.
-Alternatively, you can specify the exact path to your compiler and debugger of choice instead.
+Alternatively, you can specify the exact path to your compiler and debugger of choice instead within `.vscode/tasks.json`.